SanctionsKill demands an end to U.S. aggression against Venezuela

 President Trump has escalated the offensive by inventing the narco-terrorist myth, despite the fact that his own country is the world’s largest consumer of illicit drugs, biggest launderer of drug money and leading source of weaponry for the cartels.

-Trump slapped a $50 million bounty on Maduro’s head, (unjustly) accusing him of directing the largely defunct Tren de Aragua gang and leading the fictitious “Cartel of the Suns,” only to justify sanctions, embargoes and threats of military intervention, according to Pino Arlacchi, former executive director of the United Nations Office on Drugs and Crime.
+Trump slapped a $50 million bounty on Maduro’s head, unjustly accusing him of directing the largely defunct Tren de Aragua gang and leading the fictitious “Cartel of the Suns,” only to justify sanctions, embargoes and threats of military intervention, according to Pino Arlacchi, former executive director of the United Nations Office on Drugs and Crime.

 U.S. aggression is now shifting towards direct armed intervention, with an armada of warships, F-35 stealth aircraft and thousands of troops confrontationally deployed to the southern Caribbean to increase pressure on Venezuela.
-The presence of so much U.S. military might close to a country the U.S. has (erroneously) labeled an “enemy” constitutes a powder keg that could be ignited at any moment under false pretenses.
+The presence of so much U.S. military might close to a country the U.S. has erroneously labeled an “enemy” constitutes a powder keg that could be ignited at any moment under false pretenses.

 We have already seen the premeditated murder by U.S. forces of the crew in a small boat off the coast of Venezuela and cannot rule out attempts to assassinate the country’s leaders, as the U.S. and its partner Israel have ghoulishly done in West Asia.
 We demand an end to this impunity!